-Atomic radii – The atomic radii of noble gases increase with the increase in atomic number.
+The atomic radii of noble gases increase with the increase in atomic number.
 The new shells are added and hence electron cloud expands.
-Hence the atomic size decreases.
+Hence the atomic size increases down the group.

 |Elements||Atomic radii (pm)||Ionization energy KJ/mol|